Websites have become more integral to successful business operations than ever before.

 In this post, we will compare these two tools to help users decide which one is right for them.

-How Instapage and ClickFunnels Are Different from General Purpose Tools
+How Instapage & ClickFunnels Are Different From Other Tools

 A number of general purpose website building tools are available out there like WordPress and Wix.com.
 Wix.com helps people create a website for their brand.